 - Service account creation and management

-These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource type works, not provide drop-in access control modules.
 See the BigQuery IamPolicy resource reference for all available configuration options.

 Let's manage GCP BigQuery IAM Policies